reyarqueza/web-component-hello-world/README.md

 If you don't have npm and node installed, [get npm](https://www.npmjs.com/get-npm).

-Next, install the depedencies for web-component-hello-world:
+1) Install the depedencies for web-component-hello-world:

 ```
 npm install
 ```

-Next, run the local http-server:
+2) Run the local http-server:

 ```
 npm run dev
 ```

-Now open your browser to the url specified on the terminal.
+3) Now open your browser to the url specified on the terminal.
 You may see something similiar to this:

 ```
 Starting up http-server, serving ./
 Available on: